mutuajoseph/My-Tasks/README.md

 - Use a class based component to create a component to show the user profile (firstname, lastname, email, cell number (use the utilit func))

 - using props load task data dynamically to the task list page
+ 1. How data is supposed to be passed in out application props- (properties that are passed to component so as to make the more dynamic)
+ 2. Which concepts to use in order to pass data as required
+ 3. How do we simply bind the data passed to the application